Nevada State University: Campus

 Nevada State University's 509 acre site is located at the base of the McCullough mountain range in the southeastern corner of Henderson.
-The site was conveyed from the Bureau of Land Management to the city of Henderson in November 2002 as part of the Clark County Conservation of Public Lands and Natural Resources Act of 2002.
+The site was annexed from the Bureau of Land Management to the city of Henderson in November 2002 as part of the Clark County Conservation of Public Lands and Natural Resources Act of 2002.

-The college opened its first permanent building, the Liberal Arts & Sciences Building, on its 509-acre site in August 2008.
+The college opened its first permanent building, the liberal arts and sciences building, on its 509-acre site in August 2008.
 The 42000 sqft building has faculty offices, labs and seven classrooms.
 The building includes SMART classroom technologies which allow professors to use a wide array of audio and visual teaching techniques, and scientific equipment for educational use.

+In 2010, the Nevada Board of Regents approved the college's campus master plan, which calls for the development of roughly six million square feet of academic, residential, retail, and cultural space by full campus build-out in order to accommodate 25,000–30,000 students.

-In addition to the Liberal Arts and Sciences Building, NSU has also opened the Bob and Allison Kasner Academic Building (formerly known as Nursing, Science, and Education) along with the James E. and Beverly Rogers Student Center.
-The future Christenson Education Building and the Student Village dorm buildings are currently under construction.
-NSU currently leases the Dawson building on Nevada State Dr. which was originally the only building when the college opened, and purchased the J. Russell and Carol Raker Student Success Center on Paradise Hills Dr. which contains the financial aid office and student advising.
+In addition to the lberal arts and sciences building, NSU has also opened the Bob and Allison Kasner academic building along with the James E. and Beverly Rogers student center.
+The Glenn and Ande Christenson education building is a 65,000 sqft building, which includes a speech pathology lab, psycho-educational mental health clinic, and the early childhood education center, and provides students with immersive learning opportunities while providing needed services to the community.
+The Raker student success center assists students with financial aid and admissions.
+The Dawson Building includes classrooms, athletics, The Collective, a fitness center, facilities, and police services.
+The Village is the name of on-campus housing.

 NSU no longer leases two auxiliary buildings in downtown Henderson on Water Street.

-In 2010, the Nevada Board of Regents approved the college's campus master plan, which calls for the development of roughly six million square feet of academic, residential, retail, and cultural space by full campus build-out in order to accommodate 25,000-30,000 students.

 Academics

-NSU offers one Master's degree, the Master of Education in Speech Language Pathology, and many bachelor's degree programs.
-In the Fall of 2008, Nevada State College launched Nevada's first bachelor of science degree in the education of the deaf and hard of hearing.
+NSU offers graduate degrees in school psychology, speech-language pathology and nursing leadership, and many bachelor's degree programs.
+In the fall of 2008, Nevada State College launched Nevada's first Bachelor of Science degree in the education of the deaf and hard of hearing.
 The program addresses the deaf culture and its integration of deaf students into specific subject areas.
-The college's academic programs are housed in one of three schools: the School of Liberal Arts & Sciences, the School of Education, and the School of Nursing.
+The college's academic programs are housed in one of three schools: the School of Liberal Arts, Sciences and Business, the School of Education, and the School of Nursing.

-Nevada State University also partners with Touro University to accommodate students in Occupational Therapy.
-Through the partnership, students complete three years of their bachelor's degree in Occupational Therapy Science at Nevada State University, then transfer to Touro University for the final two years.
+Nevada State University also partners with Touro University to accommodate students in occupational therapy.
+Through the partnership, students complete three years of their bachelor's degree in occupational therapy science at Nevada State University, then transfer to Touro University for the final two years.